 Conclusion

-If, however, you would like to branch out and visit some spots on that require a bit of a drive, you’ll need to be prepared to pay for a rideshare, taxi or bus.
+If, however, you would like to branch out and visit some spots that require a bit of a drive, you'll need to be prepared to pay for a rideshare, taxi, or bus.
 The good news is that even the further out areas are not a long way.
 For example, The Hermitage or Arrington Vineyards, two popular destinations, are only 20-30 mins from Downtown Nashville.

 I hope this helps.
 What are your thoughts?
 Leave me a comment below.